-How do you incorporate fine arts into your homeschool?
+How do you incorporate fine arts in a child-directed way?

 Loosely.
 With intention to playing.
 Fun is the operative.
 No serious allowed.